ipfs-inactive/blog/src/23-2017-q1-update/index.md

 ### What will this look like?

 This is an experiment.
 We will follow this arrangement through Q1.
-At the end of Q1 to consider whether it's working and where we an improve.
-One of our main questions is whether this format makes it easier for community members to contribute to sprints, follow along with our work, or add their own initiatives to the project roadmap.
+At the end of Q1 we will review the quarter, consider whether this approach is working and identify ways to improve.
+One of our main questions will be whether this format makes it easier for community members to contribute to sprints, follow along with our work, and/or add their own initiatives to the project roadmap.

 For this first run of the experiment, we've scheduled three types of things on our roadmap: [sprints](https://github.com/ipfs/pm/issues?utf8=%E2%9C%93&q=is%3Aopen%20is%3Aissue%20label%3Asprint), [sprintinos](https://github.com/ipfs/pm/issues?q=is%3Aopen+is%3Aissue+label%3Asprintino) and [events](https://github.com/ipfs/pm/issues?utf8=%E2%9C%93&q=is%3Aopen%20is%3Aissue%20label%3Aevent%20)